carla-simulator/carla/Docs/how_to_make_a_new_map.md

 ![ue_level_content](img/ue_level_content.png)

-That's it!
+And that's it!
 The map is ready!

 ### 3.2 Importing from the files

 This is the generic way to import maps into Unreal.

 1. Create a new level with the **Map** name in Unreal `Add New > Level` under `Content/Carla/Maps`.
-2. Copy the Illumination folder and content from the BaseMap `Content/Carla/Maps/BaseMap` and paste it in the new level, otherwise, the map will be in the dark.
+2. Copy the Illumination folder and its content from the BaseMap `Content/Carla/Maps/BaseMap` and paste it in the new level, otherwise, the map will be in the dark.

 ![ue_illumination](img/ue_illumination.png)